tonymm81/jopunSivu/README.md

 ## version 107
 - now the node mailer is working fine and the googles recaptcha is working fine.
 Lets continue this site developing later when we have published this site.
 - Next we have to buy a domain name and upcloud service to run the webpage.
+I make some changes on email message sender.